jthywiss/BevoTest/README.md

 The framework also supplies a security policy utility class that simplifies adding permissions to the policy, without the hassle of a security policy configuration file.

 There is more detail in the [BevoTest JavaDoc](https://www.cs.utexas.edu/~jthywiss/bevotest-doc/index.html).

+## Making Timeout Handling Work Everywhere ##

+_Background:_ BevoTest handles test case executions that exceed the time limit by using certain Java functions that require Java Virtual Machine "safe point" checks.
+Unfortunately, these checks are not inserted into loops that are considered too insignificant by the Java Virtual Machine to warrant the overhead of safe point checks.
+These is mainly loops with `int` counters.
+If the code under test exceeds the timeout in one of these loops, BevoTest's attempts to terminate the test will not work.
+Fortunately, we now have a fix.

+Update to Java SE 8 Update 91 or later, and add the `-XX:+UseCountedLoopSafepoints` VM argument to your `java` command.